-- 1) Collaborate with students, teachers, administrators and parent organizations, school safety personnel and other school personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, District personnel and visitors on school property and at school functions - 2) Approve and review at least annually the District's Code of Conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation. - 3) Appoint a Dignity Act Coordinator in each school building.
-The Dignity Act Coordinator will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, and sex.
-The Dignity Act Coordinator will be accessible to students and other staff members for consultation and advice as needed on the Dignity Act. - 4) Lead by example by conducting Board meetings in a professional, respectful and courteous manner.
+- 1. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 2.
+Adopt and review at least annually the district's code of conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation.

+3. Lead by example by conducting board meetings in a professional, respectful, courteous manner.